baiden/baiden/README.md

 # Y'ello ✌🏽,

 I'm a superfan of the little green bot.
-Conversely, I ocassionally find myself staring at the cloud too.
+Conversely, I occasionally find myself staring at the cloud too.
 I'm currently exploring better ways to _bake_ useful things with **Android**.

 In my spare time, I like help out with the dev community, dive into music or enjoy some good jokes on [twitter](https://twitter.com/samueletsiakoh).